awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kpl.md

 You can specify an application name when launching the KPL, which is then used as part of the namespace when uploading metrics\.
 This is optional; the KPL provides a default value if an application name is not set\.

 You can also configure the KPL to add arbitrary additional dimensions to the metrics\.
 This is useful if you want finer\-grained data in your CloudWatch metrics\.
-For example, you can add the host name as a dimension, which will then allow you to identify uneven load distributions across your fleet\.
-All KPL configuration settings are immutable, so these additional dimensions cannot be changed after the KPL instance is initialized\.
+For example, you can add the hostname as a dimension, which then allows you to identify uneven load distributions across your fleet\.
+All KPL configuration settings are immutable, so you can't change these additional dimensions after the KPL instance is initialized\.

 ## Metric Level and Granularity<a name="kpl-metrics-granularity"></a>